kiniry/objective-c/s093030/assignment2/README.txt

 ---------- Strong vs weak pointers ----------
 Automatic Reference Counting (ARC) was a feature introduced in 2011 by Apple.
-It is supported by  Xcode 4.2 or later,
-Mac OS X 10.6 Snow Leopard or later, and iOS 4.0 or later.
+It is supported by  Xcode 4.2 or later, Mac OS X 10.6 Snow Leopard or later, and iOS 4.0 or later.

-It is a memory management system which makes concepts such as retain, release, retainCount, autorelease, or dealloc deprecated.
+It is a memory management system which makes concepts such as retain, release, retainCount, autorelease, or dealloc kinda deprecated.

 Instead it has introduced the strong and weak keywords.